-Salt is composed primarily of sodium (about 40 percent) and chlorine (about 60 percent).
+Table salt is composed primarily of sodium (about 40 percent) and chlorine (about 60 percent).
 Sodium is an essential mineral your body needs to function properly.
 It helps your nerves and muscles work and balances the fluids in your body.
-To perform these functions, our bodies need about 500 milligrams of salt per day.
-The average American consumes about 4,000 milligrams, which is much more than needed.
+The average American consumes almost 3,500 milligrams of sodium per day, which is much more than the body needs.

 Some foods like vegetables, dairy products and meat naturally contain small amounts sodium.
-Eating these foods likely gives you all you need.
+Eating these foods likely gives you all the sodium your body needs.